Search results for:

-After the first day of having the backup service addon, we request that you login to your shared_backups object storage container and verify your data.
+After the first day of having the backup service addon, we request that you log in to your shared_backups object storage container and verify your data.
 And if you find any issues or discrepancies, please report them through a support ticket.

-This will completely terminate the cPanel account and all content, emails, FTP accounts, files and folders.
-They’ll be recreated from the backup date you specify.
-If you have important emails, file changes, updates that you don’t want to be lost since the restoration, this method is not recommended.
+This will completely terminate the cPanel account and all content, emails, FTP accounts, files, and folders.
+They'll be recreated from the backup date you specify.
+If you have important emails, file changes, updates that you don't want to be lost since the restoration, this method is not recommended.

 You have full access to your backups and are capable of manually restoring files/folders through FTP.
 Your backups are taken daily and are a FULL cPanel backup of your account(s).

-To access your backups, we recommend using an S3 browser or similar (See more about this here).
-From there, you’ll be able to download and extract your compressed backup(s).
+We recommend using an S3 browser or similar (See more about this here).
+From there, you'll be able to download and extract your compressed backup(s).
 In the S3 browser, select the backup you wish to download and right-click.
 Then press Download:

-In this example, I’m completely dropping all content of this database by selecting the box Check All then from the dropdown, selecting Drop:
+In this example, I'm completely dropping all content of this database by selecting the box Check All, then from the dropdown, selecting Drop: